 Socioboard is a social media management platform for businesses and brands, aimed at helping with lead generation, customer support, marketing and engagement.
 It allows connecting a range of accounts such as Instagram, Facebook, Twitter, YouTube and LinkedIn to manage them from a dashboard.
 The free version offers scheduling features, CRM and reporting tools for up to 5 profiles.

 Hootsuite is a widely-used social media management tool that allows you to manage and coordinate multiple social networks, schedule posts, track analytics, and keep tabs on certain keywords and hashtags via its ‘streams’ feature.
+Hootsuite also offers a powerful tweet scheduler, enabling users to efficiently plan and publish tweets across multiple accounts at optimal times.
 The free version allows you to connect up to three accounts, or you can upgrade to one of its paid accounts for more features.

 TweetReach is a great tool for analyzing the reach of any username, hashtag or keyword, estimating how many impressions it has made and how many individual accounts have been reached.
 The free version only gives a snapshot of the past 100 tweets, so to get a more detailed analysis, you would need to upgrade to one of the paid options.